The desire surfaces a lot, about starting a farmstead, homesteading in Maine.

-Life is short and where to bring up your children best makes the choice obvious for small rural, low cost property Maine.
+Life is short and where to bring up your children best makes the choice obvious for small rural, low cost farm property Maine.

 So where to begin, what are the ABC's of finding, buying and running a farmstead in Maine?
 To make it pay.
 Pull it off without a hitch.

 If you don't know the first thing about homesteading in Maine.
 I can help because of my farming in Maine background.
 Raised on a 300 acre farm that I purchased from my three brothers after my mom passed away helps keep my hand in the farmsteading way of life.

 First and foremost to consider is that farming in Maine, anywhere is not glamorous.
 It is long hours, dirty work, much dependent upon variables that are not reliable.
 A break even year is a good one attitude needed.

 The weather is iffy on a Maine farmstead.

 So are the far away finnicky markets for whatever you decide to produce for food on your Maine homestead.
 Growing field crops, raising pasture animals takes patience and a nest egg to get your farmstead in Maine off the ground.

 Making the farming operation sustainable means being a very good money manager.
 Being resourceful in keeping equipment maintained with no room for waste of time or resources.

 Good time management and a positive attitude are keys to success in your homestead, the farmsteading in Maine venture.